The Beggar Maid (film)

 The Beggar Maid is a 1921 American silent drama film based on the 1842 Tennyson poem of "The King and the Beggar-maid" and the 1884 painting of the scene by Sir Edward Burne-Jones.
 The feature was directed by Herbert Blaché and stars Reginald Denny and Mary Astor.
+A print of this film exists.

 Plot

 This short film is the story of the youthful, idealistic Earl of Winston: an aristocrat who is hopelessly in love with the title character.
 She is the orphaned daughter of one of the Earls gardeners, who dutifully tends to her sick brother.
 Because of their different backgrounds, the Earl is unsure that a marriage will result in happiness.
 Will true love prevail?